AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 zendesk_id: 360016732431
 ---

 The Data Warehouse Manager, accessed by clicking **Manage Data &gt; Data Warehouse** in the sidebar, is the portal to your MBI Data Warehouse.
-Using the Data Warehouse Manager, you can manage table and column sync settings, drill-down into a table's schema, and create calculated columns to use in reports. **Note that you need Admin permissions to access the Data Warehouse Manager.**
+Using the Data Warehouse Manager, you can manage table and column sync settings, drill down into a table's schema, and create calculated columns to use in reports. **Note that you need Admin permissions to access the Data Warehouse Manager.**

 In this article, we will cover: